fluxninja/aperture/docs/content/guides/rate-limiting.md

 ## Introduction {#introduction}

 Rate limiting is usually an effective technique to manage load at a service.
-However, it is often misunderstood and misapplied.
+However, it is often, misunderstood and misapplied.
 Often Teams might apply a blanket rate limit per-user in hopes to protect against service overloads.
 While per-user rate limits provide a mechanism to prevent abuse, they do not safeguard against service overloads.